mobilecoinfoundation/mcips/text/0043-block-metadata.md

-   Note that block timestamps come from the block signature, and nodes that are catching up to the latest consensus (including mobilecoind, full-service, and consensus nodes that are catching up) do not append any block signature, relying on a Watcher to update the signatures.
-Replacing Watcher thus entails updating this catch-up mode to handle block signatures as well as metadata, perhaps reusing SCP.
+   Note that block timestamps come from the block signature, and nodes that are catching up to the latest consensus (including mobilecoind, full-service, and consensus nodes that are catching up) do not append any block signature, relying on a Watcher to update the signatures (by syncing all blocks from multiple sources, at least one is guaranteed to contain a signature and a timestamp).
+Replacing Watcher thus entails updating this catch-up mode to handle block metadata and signatures, perhaps by fetching the same block from multiple sources until a quorum set check can be satisfied.